CMU-313/nodebb-fall-2025-night-owls/UserGuide.md

 ### Automated Test Description
 Function to find all posts:<br>
-Function to filter all posts:
+Function to filter all posts: A new test was added inside of test/categories.js:105 for .getCategoryTopics().
+The test creates two topics in a new category and searches for one of them (the search query is "good" to match the description: `content: 'The content of the good test topic',`).
+It then asserts that the "good" topic is in the resulting list of topics and not the "bad" topic.

 ### Why is this sufficient?
 This testing covers both of the main backend areas of the search feature.
 It's two main functions are a new one getAllContent() and modifications on .getCategoryTopics().
 Thus, our focus surrounds on testing for both.
 The latter consequently also verifies that data (the search value) is being received from the front-end and applied correctly.
-While there is not an explicit test to show that the filtered posts from .getCategoryTopics() are then rendered on the page, this is logic that already existed in the codebase and went unmodified.
+The explicit assertion that a topic *not* matching the search wasn't included verifies that search is accurate.
+While there is not an explicit test to show that the filtered posts from .getCategoryTopics() are then actuallyrendered on the page, this is logic that already existed in the codebase and went unmodified.
 The only modification are the values in the filtered array which are verified in the test for .getCategoryTopics().
+This can be seen by manually testing out the feature in a local server.
 Therefore, the tests that we currrently have are sufficient to validate that search is working, and meets our acceptance criteria from the Issues and related user story.

 # Anonymous Posting
 ### How to Use & Test